Twiggecode/Integer-Sequences/README.md

 Have a look at the wikipedia link https://en.wikipedia.org/wiki/List_of_integer_sequences

 Look at the list of notable integer sequences and develop an algorithm in any programming language to return the nth element of the sequence.
-Look at the project repository to ensure that code for your integer sequence of choice has not already been added to the project in your programming language of choice
+The indexing starts at 0, so if the user inputs n=0, this will return the first element of the sequence, n=1 returns the second element etc. Look at the project repository to ensure that code for your integer sequence of choice has not already been added to the project in your programming language of choice.

 For example, if someone has created a Python algorithm for the Bell numbers and added it to the project, you can still create an algorithm for the Bell numbers in any other language, just not with Python.